 Early on, we decided to limit our practice to small animals — meaning dogs, cats, birds, ferrets, rabbits, and other small pets.
 We choose to do this for two

 First, WE WANT TO BE HERE FOR YOU.
-We currently have five veterinarians and over 30 support staff to serve you.
-By limiting our practice to small animals and never
+We currently have seven veterinarians and over 40 support staff to serve you.
+By limiting our practice to small

-being out on the farm, there is always someone available during office hours to take care of appointments and emergencies.
-"Drop-ins" are welcome, however, an appointment will prevent a possible
+animals and never being out on the farm, there is always someone available during office hours to take care of appointments and emergencies.
+"Drop-ins" are welcome, however, an appointment will

 Second, in veterinary medicine as in human medicine, knowledge is exponentially increasing every year.
 Because of this, it is impossible for us to be knowledgeable